Shopping in Florence

 Handmade shoes are available at Francesco, Via Santo Spirito 62r, while Pineider, Piazza della Signoria 13r, is considered the most exclusive stationers in all Italy, having designed calling cards for Napoleon, Byron and Maria Callas.

 Pick up designer copies, leather belts and bags in the open-air San Lorenzo Market, in Piazza San Lorenzo.
-Nearby stands the Mercato Centrale, a covered food market, open Monday to Saturday 0700-1400, bursting with olives, hams, cheeses and fresh vegetables.
-The flea market at Piazza dei Ciompi specialises in antiques and is open Monday to Saturday, and the last Sunday of the month.
+Nearby stands the Mercato Centrale, a covered food market bursting with olives, hams, cheeses and fresh vegetables and a couple of restaurants on the first floor.
+The flea market at Largo Pietro Annigoni specialises in antiques and is open Monday to Saturday, and the last Sunday of the month.

-You can buy marked-down designer items at The Mall, 8, V. Europa, only half-an-hour's drive from central Florence, off the SS69.
+You can buy marked-down designer items at The Mall (8, V. Europa; www.themall.it) only half-an-hour's drive from central Florence, off the SS69.

 As a general rule, shops open 0930-1300 and 1530-1930 or 2000, although larger department stores and supermarkets may stay open throughout the day.
 Clothes shops are often closed Monday mornings.
 There is limited Sunday opening.